Optimal Designs for 2^k Factorial Experiments with Binary Response

 Figure~\ref{fig0} partitions the parameter space for $2^3$ main-effects logit model.
-The left panel corresponds to the case $\beta_1=\beta_2=0$.
+The left panel corresponds to the case (a) $\beta_1=\beta_2=0$.
 Here the parameters in the middle region would make the regular fractions D-optimal, whereas the top-right and bottom-left regions correspond to the case $\beta_0\beta_3>0$.
-Similarly the other two regions correspond to the case $\beta_0\beta_3<0$.
-The right panel of Figure~\ref{fig0} is for the case $\beta_1=0$ and shows the contour plots for the largest $|\beta_0|$'s that would make the regular fractions D-optimal.
-(For details, see the Supplementary Materials of this paper.)
-Along with Figure~\ref{fig0}, conditions~(\ref{eq1}) and (\ref{eq:2^3b1=0}) in Supplementary Materials indicate that if $\beta_1$,$\beta_2$ and $\beta_3$ are small then the regular fractions are preferred (see also Table~\ref{tab:23}).
-However, when at least one $|\beta_i|$ is large, the information is not uniformly distributed over the design points and the regular fractions may not be optimal. }\end{example}
+Similarly the other two regions correspond to the case $\beta_0\beta_3<0$ so that modified $C=-1$ is optimal.
+The right panel of Figure~\ref{fig0} is for the case (b) $\beta_1=0$ and shows the contour plots for the largest $|\beta_0|$'s that would make the regular fractions D-optimal.
+(For details, see Supplementary Materials of this paper.)
+Along with Figure~\ref{fig0}, conditions~(\ref{eq1}) and (\ref{eq:2^3b1=0}) in Supplementary Materials indicate that if $\beta_1$,$\beta_2$ and $\beta_3$ are small then regular fractions are preferred (see also Table~\ref{tab:23}).
+However, when at least one $|\beta_i|$ is large, the regular fractions may not be optimal. }\end{example}

 In general, when all the $\beta_i$'s are nonzero, the regular fractions given by the rows $\{1,4,6,7\}$ or $\{2,3,5,8\}$ are not necessarily the optimal half-fractions.
-To explore this, we simulated the regression coefficients $\beta_0,$ $\beta_1,$ $\beta_2, \beta_3$ independently from different distributions and calculated the corresponding ${\mathbf w}$'s under logit, probit and complementary log-log links for 10,000 times each.
-For each ${\mathbf w}$, we found the best (according to D-criterion) design supported on 4 distinct rows of the design matrix.
+To explore this, we simulate the regression coefficients $\beta_0,$ $\beta_1,$ $\beta_2, \beta_3$ independently from different distributions and calculate the corresponding ${\mathbf w}$'s under logit, probit and complementary log-log links 10,000 times each.
+For each ${\mathbf w}$, we find the best (according to D-criterion) design supported on 4 distinct rows of the {model matrix}.
 By Lemma~\ref{xwx}, any such design has to be uniform.
-Table~\ref{tab:23} gives the percentages of times each of those designs turn out to be the optimal ones for the logit model.
-The results are somewhat similar for the other links.
+Table~\ref{tab:23} gives the percentages of times each of those designs turn out to be the optimal ones for the logit model (the results are somewhat similar for the other links).
 It shows that the regular fractions are optimal when the $\beta_i$'s are close to zero.
-In Table~\ref{tab:23}, we only reported the non-regular fractions which turned out to be D-optimal for more than 15\% of the times.
+In Table~\ref{tab:23}, we only report the non-regular fractions which turn out to be D-optimal for more than 15\% of the times.
 For the $2^4$ case, the results are similar, that is, when the $\beta_i$'s are nonzeros, the performance of the regular fractions given by $1=\pm ABCD$ are not very efficient in general.